< home # store # services # articles # game # app #contact >

 Folklore “Heel Stone”, “Friar’s Heel”, or “Sun-Stone”

-The Heel Stone lies northeast of the sarsen circle, beside the end portion of Stonehenge Avenue.
-It is a rough stone, 16 feet (4.9 m) above ground, leaning inwards towards the stone circle.
-The Sun rise in the approximate direction of the Heel Stone, and the Sun has often been photographed over it.
-Folk tales have references it.
+The heel stone lies northeast of the sarsen circle.
+Beside the end portion of Stonehenge Avenue.
+It is a rough stone.
+16 feet (4.9 m) above ground, leaning inwards towards the stone circle.
+The sun rises in the approximate direction of the Heel Stone.
+And, it is often photographed.
+Folk tales reference it.

 Sixteenth century to present

-Stonehenge has changed ownership several times since King Henry VIII.
-In 1540 Henry gave the estate to the Earl of Hertford.
-Passed it to Lord Carleton, Marquess of Queensberry.
-The Antrobus family of Cheshire bought it in the 1820s.
-And, Stonehenge was up for auction in 1915, soon after WW1 and his inheritence.
-The auction by Knight Frank & Rutley estate agents in Salisbury was held on 21 September 1915.
-Cecil Chubb bought the site for £6,600 (£562,700 in 2023).
-He gave it to the nation three years later.
+Since King Henry VIII, Stonehenge has changed ownership several times.
+In 1540, Henry gave the estate to the Earl of Hertford.
+He passed it to Lord Carleton, the Marquess of Queensberry.
+Eventually by the 1820s.
+The Antrobus family of Cheshire bought it.
+In 1915, it went up for auction.
+Cecil Chubb bought it for £6,600 (£562,700 in 2023).
+Three years later.
+He gave it to the nation.

 Site access

+15 miles north.
 Almost all bluestone sarsens are direct chemical match to those near Marlborough.
-In Wiltshire, 15 miles north
+In Wiltshire

 In 2020, David Nash, and the University of Brighton concluded it.
-Still some others claim human activity at Waun Mawn ceased around the same time.
+Still some others claim, human activity at Waun Mawn (a nearby site), ceased around the same time.
 When Stonehenge was built.
-And, that some people may have migrated to Stonehenge.
-Dismantle or re-mantling giant megaliths from different stone circle sites in the region.
+And, that some people may have migrated the stones from the one site to another.
+(9)

-While we marvel at its ancient stones and ponder its mysteries.
-It continues to be an important symbol of human history and cultural heritage.
-Despite all the debate and speculation.
-It still has religious, ceremonial, and astronomical significance due to its alignment with the movements of the sun and moon.
-It has been a place of worship; a burial site; worksite, and, somewhere to observing celestial events.
+While we marvel at Stonehenge’s ancient stones and ponder its mysteries.
+It continues to be an important symbol of human history; and, cultural heritage.
+Despite debate and speculation.
+It has incredible religious, ceremonial, and astronomical significance.
+Due to its alignment with the movements of the sun and moon.
+A place of worship; a burial site; worksite, and, somewhere to observing celestial events.

-Stonehenge is an iconic symbol of ancient civilization and attracts tourists and researchers from around the world.
-It will continue to be a subject of archaeological study.
-Uncovering more about its construction, its neolithic timeline, purpose, and the strong people who built it.
+Stonehenge will continue to attracts tourists from around the world, and it is an iconic symbol of ancient civilization.
+It will continue to be a subject of archaeological and architectural study too.
+Uncovering stories about construction; and, the strong people who built it.

 Bibliography: “The New Discoveries at Blick Mead: the Key to the Stonehenge Landscape” (http://www.buckingham.ac.uk/research/hri/blickmead).
 University of Buckingham.
 Archived (https://web.archive.org/web/20141227095402/ http://www.buckingham.ac.uk/research/hri/blickmead)